Proposer Generated Resource

 Resource PDF Upload

-Proposers will be required to upload one unique resource PDF to the PST, using RCT-proposing, per observing field/source or group of fields/sources and where the resource name used in the PST matches that from the PDF.
+Proposers will be required to upload one unique resource PDF per observing field/source or group of fields/sources, using RCT-proposing, to the PST.
+Each resource name used in the PST should match that from the relevant PDF.

 Single Source and/or Multi-band Proposals